-Students who are believed to be in violation of the Honor Code as related to academic work as outlined in the Student Handbook-Section 31 are subject to the following process.
+Academic Integrity is important at Columbia College.
+Students who are believed to have engaged in behavior that is in violation of the Honor Code as related to academic work as outlined in the Student Handbook- Section 31 are subject to the following process.

-- Faculty members must use the Notification of Charges and Settlement Form to report all violations related to academics as outlined in the Student Code of Conduct.
+- 1. Faculty members will identify alleged violations of the Honor Code/Academic Integrity policy and notify students of their concerns.
+Ideally, this is an educational conversation through which students gain clarity as to why their behavior is in violation of the policy. - 2.
+Faculty members must use the Academic Integrity Reporting Form to report all violations related to academics as outlined in the Student Code of Conduct.
 Individual faculty members determine the consequences for violations in their courses, which may range from a 0 on an assignment, to an additional partial or full-letter final grade reduction, to an "F" in the course; consequences must be outlined in the course syllabus.
-The provost shall maintain records of all Notifications.
+The provost shall maintain records of all notifications of violations of the academic integrity policy.
 Notifications are kept confidential, but they become relevant evidence for the provost and Judicial Board if a student violates the Honor Code again.
-If student does not accept responsibility for the violation, the student will be referred to the provost or designated representative for an administrative hearing or judicial board hearing, as outlined in the Student Handbook (Student Code of Conduct, Honor Code, And Judicial System, Section 7D-E) - 2.
+If student does not accept responsibility for the violation, the student will be referred to the provost or designated representative and may request an administrative hearing or judicial board hearing, as outlined in the Student Handbook (Student Code of Conduct, Honor Code, And Judicial System, Section 7D-E). - 3.
 A second violation of the Honor Code in any course at any time the student is enrolled at Columbia College in any program will result in an administrative hearing with the provost or designated representative or judicial board hearing.
-The provost or Judicial Board may assign additional penalties-up to and including suspension from the College-as deemed appropriate.
-Typically, a second violation will result in an "F" grade in the course in which the second violation occurred. - 3.
+The provost or Judicial Board may assign additional consequences up to and including suspension from the College-as deemed appropriate.
+Typically, a second violation will result in an "F" grade in the course in which the second violation occurred. - 4.
 A third violation in any course at any time the student is enrolled at Columbia College in any program results in suspension for the remainder of the semester in which the violation occurs, an "F" in the course in which the violation took place and a "W" in all other classes.
-Suspended students must apply for re-admission to the College and be approved by the Judicial Board. - Students may appeal decision made by the provost or designated representative or Judicial Board following the appeal process outlined in the Student Handbook (Student Code of Conduct, Honor Code, and Judicial System, Section 7). - 5.
-When a Notification of Charges and Settlement Form has been issued to a student in a course, the student may not withdraw from the applicable course nor may the student change to pass/fail grading in the course unless the student is found nonresponsible by the provost or designated representative or the Judicial Board.
+Suspended students must apply for re-admission to the College and be approved by the Judicial Board. - 5.
+Students may appeal decision made by the provost or designated representative or Judicial Board following the appeal process outlined in the Student Handbook (Student Code of Conduct, Honor Code, and Judicial System, Section 7). - 6.
+When an Academic Integrity Reporting Form has been issued to a student in a course, the student may not withdraw from the applicable course nor may the student change to pass/fail grading in the course unless the student is found nonresponsible by the provost or designated representative or the Judicial Board.